-There have been several proposals for an anycast routing protocol [2], but to the best of our knowledge, none of these have conformed to IPv6 anycast specifications and anycast addresses are allocated in their own address space, which is different from the unicast address space.
-However, the routing protocol we proposed in Section V allows the same space to be used for both unicast and anycast addresses.
+There have been several proposals for an anycast routing protocol [2], but to the best of our knowledge none of these have conformed to IPv6 anycast specifications, and anycast addresses are allocated in their own address space, which is different from the unicast address space.
+However, the routing protocol we propose below allows the same space to be used for both unicast and anycast addresses.

-IV.
 ANYCAST ADDRESS RESOLVING PROTOCOL

 Our proposal fills a gap between anycast and upper-layer protocols like TCP and UDP without the need to modify applications or protocols [4].
-More specifically, the task of the AARP (Anycast Address Resolving Protocol) is to resolve the anycast address specified by the application into the corresponding unicast address.
+More specifically, the task of the AARP is to resolve the anycast address specified by the application into the corresponding unicast address.
 Figure 2 outlines the protocol stack for anycast communication with the AARP.
-The AARP is implemented as a kind of DLL (Dynamic Linkable Library) that overwrites the original (i.e., the provided operating system) APIs (Application Programming Interfaces).
-We called this library the AARP Library (AARP Lib in Figure 2), which provides the same set of APIs as the original IPv6 socket APIs, and hooks them to resolve anycast addresses.
+The AARP is implemented as a kind of dynamic link library (DLL) that overwrites the original (i.e., the provided operating system) application programming interfaces (APIs).
+We call this library the AARP Library (AARP Lib in Fig. 2), which provides the same set of APIs as the original IPv6 socket APIs, and hooks them to resolve anycast addresses.
 It converts an anycast address into its corresponding unicast address prior to calling the original APIs.
-The anycast address is only used in the application layer and the AARP Library layer.
+The anycast address is only used in the application and AARP Library layers.
 Layers below the AARP Library are not aware of the anycast address, and only handle the translated unicast address.